Introducing ella: A new emergency contraceptive available in the U.S.

 But the new pill selling under the brand name ella (with a lower-case e) is just as effective on the fifth day as it is on the first.
 That means women have another extremely reliable 5-day option to prevent an unplanned pregnancy in an emergency situation—up to 120 hours after unprotected sex.

 Make no mistake: EC is no substitute for thought-out, before-the-fact birth control.
 Other methods are much more effective than EC, with the IUD, shot, and implant leading the pack.
 But if the unexpected happens, it’s nice to have EC on your side.

 Where can I get it?
 How much does it cost?
 The FDA approved ella in August 2010.
 It was created by Paris-based HRA Pharma, which has sold the drug in Europe since October 2009 under the name ellaOne.
 Sales began in U.S. drug stores in December 2010.

 Pricing may vary based on where you get ella, but expect to pay about $55 at local pharmacies.
-If you buy it online, you will also have to pay an additional $22 for overnight shipping.
-Timing is of the essence with EC, so rush charges are common.
+If you buy it online, you’ll pay a flat rate of $67 including next-day delivery.
 We realize it’s expensive to buy online, but it’s worth it if that’s the only way you can get it.

 Will I need a prescription?
 Are there age restrictions?
 If you want to pick ella up at a local pharmacy, you’ll need to see a provider first and get a prescription for it.